Cosmological constraints on exotic injection of electromagnetic energy: Applications and forecasts

 \subsection{Primordial black holes}

 A notable application of our results concerns the possibility of constraining the abundances of primordial black holes (PBH) at high ($\gtrsim~M_{\odot}$) and low ($\lesssim 10^{-15} M_{\odot}$) masses.
 In the high mass case, the emission of high energy electromagnetic particles in the plasma is typically due to the accretion of matter onto the PBH.
-This very complicated astrophysical process, studied for instance in some detail in \cite{Ricotti:2007au} is currently a hot topic, after the aLIGO discovery of two events binary BH mergers with masses in the 10 solar mass scale.
+This very complicated astrophysical process, studied for instance in some detail in \cite{Ricotti:2007au} is currently a hot topic, after the aLIGO discovery of two events binary BH mergers with masses in the 10 $M_{\odot}$ scale.
 A detailed revisitation of this regime is far beyond the scope of this paper and we postpone a reanalysis of these constraints to further work, limiting ourselves to note that the formalism and code development implemented here is one of the tasks needed towards that goal.
 On the other hand, the ``low mass'' PBH regime, for which energy injection is due to the evaporation of the PBH (the so-called Hawking radiation) is rather well understood and straightforward to implement.
-Quite interestingly, with the single exception of Ref.~\cite{Belotsky:2014twa} on which we will comment below, CMB constraints to this scenario have been overlooked in the past.
-A proper computation, to the best of our knowledge, was never performed so far, which is rather surprising since the bounds we derive (see below) turn to be competitive with the best ones in the mass range $10^{15}$ to $10^{17}$g.
+Quite interestingly, with the exceptions of Refs.~\cite{Belotsky:2014twa,Carr:2009jm} on which we will comment below, CMB constraints to this scenario have been overlooked in the past.
+A proper computation, to the best of our knowledge, was never performed so far, which is rather surprising since the bounds we derive (see below) turn to be competitive with the best ones in the mass range $10^{15}\,$g to $10^{16.6}\,$g, which are given by the extragalactic gamma-ray background (EGB)~\cite{Carr:2009jm,Carr:2016drx}~\footnote{ Note that other gamma-ray bounds exist, like the Galactic ones considered in~\cite{Carr:2016hva}.
+While potentially stronger, they are more model-dependent, as also argued in~\cite{Carr:2016drx}, and we will not consider them in the following.}, and to be the dominant ones in the range $10^{13.3}\,$g to $10^{14.4}\,$g.

 We summarize here the basic results of PBH evaporation, following ref.~\cite{Carr:2009jm}.
 In a seminal couple of papers \cite{Hawking:1974rv,Hawking:1974sw}, Hawking showed that a Schwarzschild black hole of mass $M$ should emit black body spectra of particles at a temperature